The Beta Release of Programmable Smart Contracts is Now Available on the IOTA 2.0 DevNet

 In the future, we see on-ledger requests mostly as a way for trustless and atomic asset transfers to take place between smart contracts on different chains and between base layer user wallets and on-chain accounts.

 Off-ledger requests add a high throughput alternative to on-ledger atomic transacting by allowing you to interact directly with Wasp nodes as well, without having to issue a base layer transaction.
 By introducing yourself to the chain and depositing tokens there you will be able to send any requests to the smart contracts on the chain securely and use those tokens for any fees if applicable while interacting with smart contracts on their respective chains directly.
-This approach reduces the reliance and load on the IOTA base layer, highly improves throughput and the time it takes for a smart contract function to execute.
+This approach reduces the reliance and load on the IOTA base layer and highly improves throughput and the time it takes for a smart contract function to execute.
 The off-ledger requests also include replay protection.

 There is often a lot of boilerplate that needs to be provided while writing smart contracts.
 Not only is this cumbersome to recreate every time a smart contract is developed, but it can also be error-prone and time-consuming.
 Therefore, the beta release comes with a new tool to bootstrap new Go (TinyGo) or Rust-based smart contracts (compiled to Wasm binaries).
 This schema tool takes a schema description as an input (defining what functionality one wishes to use) and creates all the boilerplate code and tests for implementation, allowing the developer to focus on writing the code that matters for the contract.
 All existing proof of concept smart contracts within the codebase written in Rust or Go (TinyGo) have been redone using the IOTA Smart Contracts Schema tool.
 The IOTA Foundation will continue using it as a default for any new wasm-based smart contracts from hereon.